 The city of Varna is situated in the North-Eastern part of Bulgaria, on the Black Sea shore.
-Varna is the third largest city in Bulgaria and the largest one on the Black Sea shore with population of about 330 000 people.
-Because of its history and its economical and cultural significance, it is often called the Sea Capital of Bulgaria.
+Varna is the third-largest city in Bulgaria and the largest one on the Black Sea shore with a population of about 330 000 people.
+Because of its history and its economic and cultural significance, it is often called the Sea Capital of Bulgaria.

 The average January temperature in Varna is +1.7 °С, the average July temperature is +22.8 °С, and the average annual temperature is +12.2 ° С, which makes it very appropriate for holiday sea tourism during the warm months of the year.

-For a few decades Odessos was within the borders of the Macedonian Empire of Alexander the Great, but later it reestablished its independence and again rose as an economical, commercial and cultural center.
-The city was coining its own money which is an evidence of its development.
-In the 15th year AD Odessos was included within the borders of the Roman Empire.
+For a few decades, Odessos was within the borders of the Macedonian Empire of Alexander the Great, but later it reestablished its independence and again rose as an economic, commercial and cultural center.
+The city was coining its own money which is evidence of its development.
+In the 15th year AD, Odessos was included within the borders of the Roman Empire.
 In 1201 the Bulgarian tsar Kaloyan (born 1168– died 1207) integrated the town to Bulgaria, and in 1366 Varna was given to the Dobrudzha ruler Dobrotitsa, and it had served as his capital.
 In 1398 Varna was conquered by the Ottoman conquerors.
-During the Revival (18th – 19th century) it was developed as a cultural and commercial center.
+During the Revival (18th – 19th century) it developed as a cultural and commercial center.